jan-reitsma/MMT-client/README.md

 [https://www.modernmt.com/api/]()

-There are countless machine translation services freely available, so why bother creating writing this tool?
+There are countless machine translation services freely available, so why bother creating this tool?
 As a technical translator I am using CAT tools and which integrate machine translation services already.
 But for quick lookup of words, sentences, during work, this is a handy tool.